CT6056 - Applied Robotics (2025/26)

 Robotic systems, aerial drones, marine and land based robots;

-Mobile robots differential and omni-directional drives, robot workspace and degrees of freedom;
+Mobile robot differential and omni-directional drives, robot workspace and degrees of freedom;

 Ultrasonic and IR distance sensors, shaft encoders, gyroscopes, accelerometers and digital video cameras;